 Not A Composite

 Composites have more than just these two factors.

-The number one hundred has the following 2 prime factors:
+The number nineteen has the following 1 prime factor:

 The prime factorization of a positive integer is the unique list of prime factors together with their multiplicities